 The bottom part of this form is for quickly changing some transaction properties.
 So, let's say if you see that those are Withdrawals, but the Parser shows them as Deposit, you can quickly adjust it.
 And if you want to adjust the year - you can quickly adjust for all transactions.
 If it's present on a PDF file, you can do this with this checkbox 'Use Post date'.

 And now let's discuss this central part.
 You can uncheck or deselect any transaction.
 You can select a group of transactions - click the first one, hold shift and click the last one and then right-click.
 You can do several things: we can 'Check', 'Uncheck', 'Change +/-', 'Add payee(s) to payee mapping', increase year or decrease year for those specific transactions only.
-Sometimes if you have a statement over year, coming and starting December and ending in January, the Parser usually should pick up the year correctly for both parts before the year and after year.
+Sometimes if you have a statement over the year, coming and starting December and ending in January, the Parser usually should pick up the year correctly for both parts before the year and after year.
 And if it doesn't, you can quickly adjust it, select transactions for the previous year for December you will see the December dates and then January dates, then select them and click right-click and click 'Year -' to adjust year quicker.

 You can edit any of those transactions, you can change, you can adjust Amount, you can adjust Date, you can change the Amount to become Deposit instead of Withdrawal or Withdrawal instead of Deposit.
 And you may also enter any other details you would like to enter.

 And if you need to rename certain names, let's say, clean up or do some other changes, let's say, you have Shell 1,2,3 or Shell corporation, something like that, where too many names in QuickBooks, then you can do that, using the renaming Tab - 'Name' and 'New name' - you can specify here, you can have several lines added and once you enter the first line, the second line will appear and so on.
-Now we finished with working with our actual transactions and we are ready to create a QBO file.
+Now we finished working with our actual transactions and we are ready to create a QBO file.

 Each QBO file has several properties, that you can set on this part of the screen.
 The first one is Account ID, which is important to set and must be digits only.
 Account ID must be different for different accounts.
 Let's say if you have few statements for one account, you converting them, make sure to use the same Account ID, once you switch to another account, make sure to change the Account ID.